 And then Reframe Your Brain, if you haven't seen the reviews for this, it's unbelievable.

-I did not expect that this would be my best reviewed book of all time, but it is and better reviewed than almost any book you'll ever see.
+I did not expect that this would be my best reviewed book of all time, but it is, and better reviewed than almost any book you'll ever see.

-So this one's changing the world, changing people's lives quite a bit, actually.
+Changing people's lives quite a bit, actually.

-Um, then my, uh, And my God's Debris, which I combined three, well, two books plus a short story into one larger book called God's Debris, the Complete Works, now available at Amazon.
+And my God's Debris, which I combined three, well, two books plus a short story into one larger book called God's Debris, the Complete Works, now available at Amazon.

 So if you like fiction and a little bit of sci-fi and philosophy and religion, God's Debris is your book.

-That one's just for fun.
+That was just for fun.

-If you want to change your career or you're stuck in a rut or you want to give advice to somebody who's stuck in a rut, then my book had a fill at almost everything and still went big.
+If you want to change your career or you're stuck in a rut, or you want to give advice to somebody who's stuck in a rut, then my book, How to Fill Almost Everything in Still Win Big, would be the gift item you're looking for or for yourself.

-that you'll find probably some reframes, which is just a different way of thinking of something that makes it more productive.
+Reframe your brain, if you just want to tune your brain to be more efficient and happy and that, you'll find probably some reframes, which is just a different way of thinking of something that makes it more productive.

-Win Bigley, if you want to learn about persuasion, learn the tricks that Trump uses, as explained by me.
+Winn Bigley, if you want to learn about persuasion, learn the tricks that Trump uses, as explained by me.

-But again, not the one with the black cover, you want the one with the blue cover, the second edition.
+You want the one with the blue cover, the second edition.

-And then loser think is about unproductive ways of thinking, which is what I give you on a lot of the podcasts.
+And then Loser Think is about unproductive ways of thinking, which is what I give you on a lot of the podcasts.

-I know a lot of you disagree, but you want to read my argument about it before you make up your mind.
+So when I'm talking about why analogies are not thinking, I know a lot of you disagree, but you want to read my argument about it before you make up your mind.

 All right.

-So ladies and gentlemen, oh, also it's not available yet, but the 2026 Dilbert calendar will be available.
+So ladies and gentlemen, oh, also, it's not available yet, but the 2026 Dilbert calendar will be available.

 This time it will be on Amazon.